Turkey says it not picking sides in Ukraine-Russia conflict

-ISTANBUL (Reuters) -Turkey is not picking a side in the conflict between Ukraine and Russia and supports a diplomatic resolution of the issue, Foreign Minister Mevlut Cavusoglu said on Thursday amid concerns over a Russian military build-up along Ukraine’s border.
+Turkey is not picking a side in the conflict between Ukraine and Russia and supports a diplomatic resolutionof the issue, Foreign Minister Mevlut Cavusoglu said on Thursday amid concerns over a Russian military build-up along Ukraine'sborder.

 Russia subsequently said Turkey and other nations should not feed "belligerent sentiment" in Ukraine.